 - They’re short and to the point.
 With attention spans shorter than ever, a standalone story quickly grabs attention, builds a connection between team member and candidate, and drives it home.
 All in under a minute.

-- Ability to be repurposed = long shelf life.
+- Very repurpose-able.
 If the storyteller is a female engineer who started as an intern and is telling a story about an exciting project she was on, you can use this story to target female engineers, potential interns, and demonstrate meaningful and exciting work.
 Reuse this story in text and video form and you’ve got exponential value from just one story.
 Done!

 - Build strong connections with potential colleagues.
 The standalone story allows for a single team member to be on screen for longer than they typically would in a longer-form compilation video.
 There’s more room for personal context and personality, which makes the storyteller especially relatable.